The government intends to build a big new Tweed Valley Regional Hospital – a principle which everyone in the region

 None of these drastic planning changes has been deemed worthy of mention, let alone community consultation by the government.

-There is NO money voted by parliament in the NSW 2018/19 State Budget for either land purchase or construction of a Hospital at Kingscliff.
+There was NO money voted by parliament in the NSW 2018/19 State Budget for either land purchase or construction of a Hospital at Kingscliff.

 The Member for Tweed keeps quoting Forward Estimate expenditure in subsequent years when his Party may or may not be in government.

 The Minister’s quoted future budget figure is presently around the half-billion dollar mark.
 Research suggests new hospitals on this scale tend to cost about twice the government’s quoted figure.
 The question then remains – is the possible under-quote and continuing reticence to stump up a real budget item only a stalking horse for one more government attempt at last minute “discovering” of a funding shortfall and then announcing the desperate need for a Public-Private Partnership to replace the current public hospital?
 Despite failing five times with previous new NSW Hospitals, is this one more covert attempt at back-door privatization?

 The farmer who initially offered his land to NSW Health under the Invitation to Tender or EoI subsequently realized the adjoining lands will likely be targeted and sold at urban development value if the hospital proceeds.
 So he declined the Government’s “farm-value” offer of settlement.
 Undeterred, the Government has now forcibly acquired title to his land by resumption.
 If and when it proceeds, this site will then form the important nucleus of the Government’s new Regional Health Precinct.
 But after providing the mandatory buffers from wetland, bushfire hazard and agricultural spray drift, the remnant land can barely accommodate a hospital, let alone a cluster of allied health and private health providers.

 Subsequent sales of nearby lands could be expected to realize windfall profits for vendors within the future Regional Health Precinct – at up to ten times the rate per hectare of the government hospital site payout.